-The ECF has supported more than 184 projects committed to stopping poaching, thwarting traffickers and ending the demand for ivory.
+The ECF has supported 198 projects committed to stopping poaching, thwarting traffickers and ending the demand for ivory.
 We fund any organization doing good work on elephant protection in priority areas, enabling institutions large and small, international and local, to have access to funding to address the elephant crisis.

 Poaching networks are constantly looking for new elephant populations to target for their ivory, and conservation partners across Africa struggle to outpace these criminals.
 The Elephant Crisis Fund (ECF) support has expanded their anti-poaching efforts.
 The ECF supports “boots on the ground” and “eyes in the sky” projects to keep elephants safe—and has accelerated investment in emergency responses, intelligence-led anti-poaching patrols, and new approaches to satellite tracking of elephant movements for greater security.
-The ECF has supported 76 anti poaching projects and another 12 projects that cover both anti-poaching and anti-trafficking activities.
-Below are examples of three different anti-poaching projects we have supported.
+The ECF has supported 93 anti-poaching projects across Africa.

 The ECF makes investments to reduce public demand for ivory and curtail its availability by working with national governments end the ivory trade.
 The ECF also works with leading ivory experts to investigate the growth of illegal ivory trade markets in Asia and invests in mass media campaigns to educate the public about the negative consequences of buying ivory and shift opinion towards eliminating the ivory trade.
-The ECF has funded 27 demand reduction projects and examples of two of these are given below.
+The ECF has funded 27 demand reduction projects in Asia and the United States of America.

 Below we share details of some of the many anti-poaching, anti-trafficking and demand reduction projects that we have funded.